acend/argocd-basics-training/content/en/docs/06/application_sets.md

 ---
-title: "9.3 Application Sets"
+title: "6.2 Application Sets"
-weight: 903
+weight: 602
-sectionnumber: 9.3
+sectionnumber: 6.2
 ---

-{{% alert title="Note" color="primary" %}}
-ArgoCD ApplicationSet ressources are in an early alpha stage!
-If you want to try the application set by yourself, make sure that the [ApplicationSet Controller is installed](https://argocd-applicationset.readthedocs.io/en/stable/Getting-Started/#a-install-applicationset-into-an-existing-argo-cd-install) alongside the ArgoCD controller.
-{{% /alert %}}

 With the ApplicationSet ArgoCD adds support for managing ArgoCD Application across a large number of clusters and environments.
 Plus it adds the capability of managing multitenant Kubernetes clusters.

-ApplicationSets are defined through Custom Resource Definition and are processed by the Application set controller.
+ApplicationSets are defined through Custom Resource Definition and are processed by the ApplicationSet controller.

 The ApplicationSet provides following features